Skip to content

 backend: Optional AgentBackend instance.
 When provided, the executor

-uses invoke_once() instead of AgentFactory.
+uses it directly instead of auto-selecting one.

 """